dedis/student_18_hugo_verex/README.md

 solcjs *.sol --abi
 ```

-Which will generate a `ContractName_sol_ContractName.bin` and `ContractName_sol_ContractName.abi` file containing the bytecode and the [ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html) of the smart-contract.
+Which will generate a `ContractName_sol_ContractName.bin` and `ContractName_sol_ContractName.abi` file containing the bytecode and the [ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html) of the smart contract.

 ## .. to Byzcoin